 Why Email Marketing?

-Many people question why email marketing is such a big deal There are a number of great reasons, but ultimately they boil down to targeted views on content that you deliver to an interested audience.
+Many people question why email marketing is such a big deal.
+There are a number of great reasons, but ultimately they boil down to targeted views on content that you deliver to an interested audience any time you want.

 Emails are powerful because everyone has an email address.
-And if you offer coupons, deals, sales, and news announcements, it’s easier for people to passively consume that content via email than to actively search online.
+If you offer coupons, deals, sales, and news announcements, it’s easier for people to passively consume that content via email than to actively search online.

 Here are a few points to keep in mind: